Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 Once a interface is defined, they can then write test to validate the designed behaviour.

-It is the process of defining your APIs and how they interact, before writing your is what leads to greatness.
+It is the process of defining your APIs and how they interact, before writing your implementation is what sets things up for greatness.
 Having to think about the abstractions that are needed leads to a more focused and loosely coupled architecture.
 The need to give each interface what it needs to do the job makes testing each class easier as well.

 > TDD should bring the concept of: "If the tests are easy, then the code should be straight forward, concise, readable, and maintainable"

-Since the API were designed to satisfy a specific behaviour, the tests that are built should verify that that behaviour happens as expected.
+Since the APIs were designed to satisfy a specific behaviour, the tests that are built should verify that that behaviour happens as expected.
 Tests should be written in such a way that the implementation of the method should not cause any test to fail, provided the expected behaviour remains the same.

 ---